0xMYsteRy/0xMysteRy/README.md

 I'm running a software studio in HCMC, delivering practical, scalable, and cost-effective technology solutions for SMEs and technology companies.
 We are currently expanding into Singapore and Australia.

-## Client Projects
 We have delivered solutions across:
+* Ceramics manufacturing
-* Ceramics/Factory
+* E-commerce
 * Printing and consumables
-* Digital marketing
-* Predictable outbound and lead generation
+* Digital marketing, outbound and lead generation, campaign management
-* Campaign management
 * Brand storytelling
 * Sales pipeline development

 ## 📫 Connect With Me